 In this context, ENISA is facilitating the process of planning, conducting and evaluating pan-European exercises.
-The first such effort was the first pan-European exercise on CIIP, Cyber Europe 2010, conducted on the 4th of November 2010.
+The first such effort was the first pan-European exercise on CIIP, Cyber Europe 2010, conducted on 4 November, 2010.
 The exercise was organised by EU Member States with support from the European Network and Information Security Agency (ENISA) and the Joint Research Centre (JRC).
 Also, ENISA was the driving force behind the first EU US cyber exercise Cyber Atlantic 2011.

-Currently, ENISA is facilitating the planning process of Cyber Europe 2012, which sets more ambitious objectives and foresees further development of trust and cooperation of key actors in Europe in the area of CIIP.
+In 2012 ENISA facilitated the second pan European cyber security exercise, called Cyber Europe 2012, which has set more ambitious objectives and it is foreseen that it will further develop trust and cooperation of key actors in Europe in the area of CIIP.